 For questions about this policy, please contact Campus Planning Design and Construction at (541) 346-2270 or firstname.lastname@example.org.

-Revisions approved by President Schill and enacted on April 23, 2019; policy renumbered to IV.07.10.
+23 April 2019 - Revisions approved by the university president and enacted; policy renumbered to IV.07.10.

 Former Oregon Administrative Rule Chapter 580 Division 63.